mudita/MuditaOS/harmony_changelog.md

 ## Unreleased

 ### Fixed
+* Fixed hard fault handling
+* Fixed meditation countdown timer when a deep press is performed
+* Fixed "turn off" window display time
+* Fixed uneven screen refresh when turning on the device

+### Added
+* Files not fully transferred via Center will be now removed when USB cable is unplugged
+* Added a log when manual reset is performed

+### Changed / Improved
+* Hardware faults during device startup now result in shutdown and more user friendly message

+## [2.1.0 2023-08-30]

+### Fixed

 * Fixed problem with an unresponsive device after playing specific WAV files.
 * Fixed problem with deleting files during Relaxation session.